 You'll want to check out The Origami Source in the D'Angelo Center (DAC), and wander through the incredible books and paper available.
 You can also stop in at the Gold Mine, a treasure trove of discontinued or discounted books and paper, large decorative sheets and other treats available only at convention.
 While you’re there, check out the Consignments table, with more convention-only merchandise.
 Also nearby is the Vendor area, where you'll find origami jewelry and other objects for sale.
 And don't forget the Silent Auction, where you might be the one to acquire rare books, special papers or exciting handmade items donated by our talented members.

-The Exhibition, split between DAC and the gallery in the Sun Yat-sen building across the way, opens on Friday, and is a can't-miss opportunity to see the finest origami displays.
+The Exhibition, in DAC (D’Angelo Hall), opens on Friday, and is a can't-miss opportunity to see the finest origami displays.

 You can have dinner at the St. John's University dining hall if you ordered it in advance (or have registered for housing).
 If you prefer, you can walk or take public transportation or a car service to a restaurant.

 Later, you can hang out in the Hospitality Area and fold, wandering from table to table to meet old and new friends, and exchange models.
 First-timers will have a special orientation session, so they'll be prepared for the morning.
 There will also be a Teaching Skills session, to highlight best practices for those volunteering to teach.
 The Hospitality Area is open until 12:00 midnight, and if that's not enough time you can move over to the Late Night Folding area in a location to be announced later.